Cannabis Battles Re-Emerging Disease: TB And Malaria

 Like tuberculosis, malaria is a treatable and preventable disease.
 It must, however, be caught early and effective medications need to be available.
 Unfortunately, also like tuberculosis, it’s become increasingly resistant to modern drugs.
 But, there is hope.

 Cannabis may be a significant tool in staving off re-emerging epidemics.
-So, while 1.75 billion people may be unpleasantly surprised by a TB test, no one should be stunned by the healing properties of cannabis.
-It’s a medicine that has been healing for thousands of years.
+So, while a TB test may unpleasantly surprise 1.75 billion people, the healing properties of cannabis should stun no one.
+It’s a medicine that has healed for thousands of years.
 If you’re serious about world health, it’s time to make medical cannabis legal worldwide.